 Microsoft rolls out Windows Admin Center Preview 19H1 for Windows Insiders with some exciting new features and improvements.
-They have added new tools and functionality based on feedback of top users.
+They have added new tools and functionality based on the feedback of top users.
 Some of the top requests were- email notification, active directory for users and groups, tool to manage DHCP and DNS and many others.

-The Company has included email notification with the help of Azure Monitor Integration along with option to search active directory in this build.
+The Company has included email notification with the help of Azure Monitor Integration along with an option to search active directory in this build.
 Windows Admin Center 19H1 now supports multiple connections in addition to the use of wildcards in search.
 The rest are not included in this Preview, however, users can install them using the Extension Manager under Settings.
 Again as they are available in the form of extensions, they will receive regular updates as well.
 They have even improved the notification section so that users receive messages regarding extensions.

 General Changes and improvements